soft-lang/soft/README.md

-originating from the source code, or they can be abstract nodes created by the parser, where the `PrimitiveValue`s are computed when evalutating the node, or they never have any values at all, depending on the NodeType.
+originating from the source code, or they can be abstract nodes created by the parser, where the `PrimitiveValue`s are computed when evalutating the node, or they might not have any value at all, depending on the NodeType.

 ```sql